grachet/react-linearization-app/README.md

 * [react-native-hyperlink](https://github.com/obipawan/react-native-hyperlink)
 and more

-Dev : Guillaume Rachet for Hitec
+Dev : Guillaume Rachet for Hitec Company